unicode-org/icu/docs/userguide/icu/design.md

 tag, so that uses of draft APIs in client code would be flagged by the compiler.
 These uses of the `@deprecated` tag were indicated with the comment “This is a draft API and might change in a future release of ICU.”
-Many clients found this confusing and/or undesireable, so ICU4J 3.4.3 no longer marks draft APIs with the `@deprecated` tag by default.
+Many clients found this confusing and/or undesirable, so ICU4J 3.4.3 no longer marks draft APIs with the `@deprecated` tag by default.
 For clients who prefer the earlier behavior, ICU4J provides an ant build target, `restoreDeprecated`, which will update the source files to use the `@deprecated` tag.
 Then clients can just rebuild the ICU4J